performance-fleece/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database Management System is the software that manages storage, updating and querying the database itself.
+SQL is the language used to query the RDBMS.

 - [ ] Why do tables need a `primary key`?

+There needs to be a completely unique identifier that can easily be incremented when creating new records as well as being able to specifically access data.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+When multiple records can be associated with multiple records in both tables.
+It is usually preferable to create a third table to join the two together

 ## Minimum Viable Product